 - What is a product launch email?

-- Stages of a successful product launch
+- 6 types of product launch emails to send

 - 44 product launch email subject lines